Divorce is a traumatic experience, even more so if you are not the one who initiated the procedure.

-This is why we might refer to the stages of grief as more like cycles of grief, with no tidy beginning nor identifiable end to each cycle.
+This is why we might refer to the stages of grief in relationships as more like cycles of grief, with no tidy beginning nor identifiable end to each cycle.

 Again, this is completely normal.
-It may be triggered by a song, an article or book you are reading, running into some common friends, or on significant dates such as your anniversary or a birthday.
+Phases of grief may be triggered by a song, an article or book you are reading, running into some common friends, or on significant dates such as your anniversary or a birthday.

 You will survive this.

-For that, it is important for you to know and understand what you will be going through and this article can help you do that by throwing some light at the different stages of grief during and after divorce.
+For that, it is important for you to know and understand what you will be going through, and this article can help you do that by throwing some light on the different stages of grief during and after divorce.

 Stage One: Denial